-For this analysis, we use the weak lensing (WL) convergence map derived from the Dark Energy Survey Year 3 (DES Y3) data \citep{DESWLmap}, covering an area of approximately 4000 deg$^2$.
-Weak gravitational lensing occurs when light from background galaxies passes through an inhomogeneous foreground matter distribution, which is observed by the distorted shapes of background galaxies.
+For this analysis, we use a weak-lensing convergence map derived from the Dark Energy Survey Year 3 (DES Y3) data \citep{DESWLmap}, covering an area of approximately 4000 deg$^2$.
+WL occurs when light from background galaxies passes through an inhomogeneous foreground matter distribution, which is observed by the distorted shapes of background galaxies.
 We use the WL convergence map as a proxy for the true dark matter distribution to examine its correlation with the galaxy distribution.
 The WL convergence map represents the two-dimensional projected surface mass density along the line of sight between the observer and background galaxies.
 The efficiency of the lensing effect depends on the relative distances between the observer, the background galaxies, and the intervening lensing mass.
 Thus, the contribution to the WL convergence map varies as a function of the redshift of the lensing mass.
 This dependency is characterized by the lensing weight function, which we apply to the observed galaxy distribution to construct the “lensing-weighted galaxy density” maps.
 Lensing-weighted galaxy density maps represent the expected convergence inferred from galaxies alone \citep{Vikram15}.
 In this work, we introduce a new methodology to identify dark structure candidates, with the following objectives: (1) to find the overall correlation between dark matter and galaxies by comparing the two maps, (2) to construct a catalog of dark structure candidates, including their precise locations, sizes, and reliability estimates, and (3) to conduct further analyses of these candidate regions to assess their reliability.

-For the full analysis, we adopt the cosmological parameter $h=0.7,\ \Omega_m=0.279$ and flat-\lcdm$\ $assumption which is consistent with WMAP 9yrs result \citep{WMAP9yr} and used for simulation test in \cite{DESWLmap}.
-In Section \ref{sec:theory}, we summarize the brief theory of our study.
+For the full analysis, we adopt the cosmological parameter $h=0.7,\ \Omega_m=0.279$ and a flat-\lcdm$\ $assumption which is consistent with Wilkinson Microwave Anisotropy Probe 9 yr result \citep{WMAP9yr} and used for the simulation test in \cite{DESWLmap}.
+In Section \ref{sec:theory}, we briefly summarize the theory of our study.
 In Section \ref{sec:Data}, we introduce the DES Y3 data products.
-In Section \ref{sec:method}, we explain the detailed step to construct lensing-weighted galaxy density maps.
+In Section \ref{sec:method}, we explain the detailed steps to construct lensing-weighted galaxy density maps.
 In Section \ref{sec:result}, we present our main results.
 We discuss our results in Section \ref{sec:dis}, and conclude in Section \ref{sec:summary}.